Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

 with $\rho_{el} = \nu e (c_+ - c_-)$ the net charge density, $\nu$ the valence of the ions, $e$ the elementary charge and where $\left \langle \,..\,\right\rangle_N$ denotes the volumetric average inside the nanopore.
 So, selectivity depends on the sign of the charge of the IDL inside the nanopore lumen.

-To quantify the IDL in the nanopore, we focus on the positive voltage case of Fig.~\ref{fig:nanopore}b.
-A potential difference is present between the lateral cavity (point A at potential $\Delta V$), and the right reservoir of the membrane (point G, grounded).
-The description of the planar membrane solution is instrumental to understand the IDL dependence on voltage, Fig.~\ref{fig:nanopore}c.
+To quantify the IDL in the nanopore, we focus on the positive voltage case of Fig.~\ref{fig:nanopore}b, left side.
+A potential difference is present between the lateral cavity (point A at potential $\Delta V$), and the right reservoir of the membrane (point G, grounded), and between the cavity and the pore lumen (point N).

+The planar membrane solution description is instrumental to understanding the IDL dependence on voltage, Fig.~\ref{fig:nanopore}c.
 In the right reservoir (G), due to the potential difference ($\zeta_w$) between the bulk and the wall, negative ions accumulate close to the membrane surface, red area.
 Similarly, positive ions accumulate on the left side (A), blue area.
-Inside the membrane the electric potential $\phi(z)$ decays linearly. $\zeta_w$ is proportional to the applied voltage $\Delta V$, see Supplementary Note 1 for details.
+Inside the membrane the electric potential $\phi(z)$ decays linearly. $\zeta_w$ is proportional to the applied voltage $\Delta V$, see Supplementary Note S1 and Supplementary Fig.~S1 for details.
 Since the accumulated charge in the IDL is also linear in $\Delta V$, the process can be described as a capacitance between A and G. Extending this reasoning to our nanopore system, the charge accumulation between the lateral cavity (point A) and the nanopore lumen (point N) can be modeled as a capacitance.
-Actually, the potential difference between the lateral cavity and the nanopore lumen is a function of the $z$ coordinates, since the potential inside the pore lumen varies along the nanopore axis.
-Nevertheless, in a quasi-1D approximation, see Supplementary Note 1, the total charge $q_N$ inside the nanopore is still proportional to the applied voltage, i.e. $q_N=-C_s \Delta V$, with
+Actually, the potential difference between the lateral cavity and the nanopore lumen is a function of the $z$ coordinates since the potential inside the pore lumen varies along the nanopore axis.
+Nevertheless, in a quasi-1D approximation, see Supplementary Note S1, the total charge $q_N$ inside the nanopore is still proportional to the applied voltage, {\sl i.e.}, $q_N=-C_s \Delta V$, with

 an equivalent capacitance between the cavity and the pore that depends only on geometrical parameters.
 Therefore, the average net charge density inside the nanopore is

 and, consequently, the ionic selectivity, Eq.~\eqref{eq:deltaJ} reads